And A Short One To Top Off The Day

 I do have things to blog about that are slipping into the past a bit now that I'm home and getting onto other things.
 My trip had several wonderful things about it that deserve sharing (preƫmptively: shut up Ed!).
 First, Lycurgus flew up from Florida to come in to Washington Dulles Airport.
 He departed from Tampa which airport, he discovered, offers free Wi-Fi.
 Logon was quick and painless so he e-mailed me that his departure was on schedule.
 I love it.
 Cheaper than using the cell phone if roaming is involved.
 Yet we decided that when he arrived, he'd call my cell from his cell to let me know what was up.
 I was then delighted by something I found at Dulles: a "cell phone waiting lot."

-who are to be notified by a call when meeting arrivals.
+Not a place to put your cell phone while waiting but a parking lot for people who are to be notified by a call when meeting arrivals.
 Perfect!
 I wasn't sure how much time it would take me to get from the waiting lot to the arrivals portals so when I got the call I proceeded directly only to find that it took me less time to get there than it took brother to get out of the terminal.
 So I circled a couple of times, we met up and headed out.
 I think the cell phone lot is a feature at a lot of airports now.
 I recall Lycurgus saying that he saw one at the Tampa airport.
 Really, every airport should have one.

 After a too-brief visit in my domain, we hopped in the Outback and scooted south.
 And not a minute too soon.
 The morning we left, the snow (predicted at 12 inches) began to fall.
 We drove through a dusting of snow for about an hour and then through rain down into North Carolina and then clear skies for the trip into Georgia.
 A car trip goes exceedingly easily when good conversation flows.
 I so oftern travel alone that having Lycurgus in the car was a treat.
 We'd solved most of the world's problems and very few of out own by the time we made our exit from I-95.
 And we went directly to the Randy Wood shop to pick up the tickets before even finding a hotel.
 We ended up at the Comfort Inn in Pooler.
 The room was fine (more free Wi-Fi) but the gratis breakfast was awful.
 As close to inedible as any meal I've ever been faced with.
 Unfortunately the new Holiday Inn Express which was cheek-by-jowl with the Comfort Inn was full to the point that all the non-smoking rooms were taken.
 Oh well.